Fclinquart/LMAPR2001/README.md

 ## Task 2
 - Air Silver Glass : Oprical Properties
     - [x] Explain the computation from the Bashara
-    - [ ] Make multiple plot for 1, 10, 50, 100 nm of R T A + explain
+    - [x] Make multiple plot for 1, 10, 50, 100 nm of R T A + explain
-    - [ ] Plot Optimal R, T, A
+    - [x] Plot Optimal R, T, A
-    - [ ] Plot Optimal R, T, A for the solar Noon
+    - [x] Plot Optimal R, T, A for the solar Noon
-    - [ ] Explain the properties of the bilayer + the small thickness
+    - [x] Explain the properties of the bilayer + the small thickness
+    - [ ] refaire la biblio

 - Position of sun in the sky
-    - [ ] Make that more clear
+    - [x] Make that more clear

 - Ellipsometry
-    - [ ] add the FTIR
+    - [x] add the FTIR
+    - [ ] Jeremy tu sais refaire les plots que le plot 2C) est pas cohérent.
-    - [ ] make the Wiki more reable
+    - [x] make the Wiki more reable